 Skip to main content

-Those of us who work in fashion understand that we are in the imagination business.
-Fibre, yarn, cut and drape ultimately come together to capture a woman’s heart and imagination.
-When a woman buys that dress, she’s really investing in a vision of herself.
+Those of us who work in fashion know that making ethical decisions as industry leaders has never been more important.
+Fibre, yarn, cut, and drape ultimately come together to capture a woman’s imagination.
+When she buys a dress, she is really investing in a vision of herself.

 Fair Trade